Alexyo21/Polari3DS/README.md

 - emunand bug fix

+- it can boot modern homebrew even if the version is lower.

 - also abilty to set lareyedfs path for game patching using a txt file in luma/titles/titleid directory of the sd card with specied path.

 - also added single screen backlight regulation